A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 - London bicycle hire

-The London Pass price is calculated according to how many days you buy it for.
+Your London Pass or London Pass Plus price is calculated according to how many days you buy it for.
 The shortest option is one day, and the longest 10 days.
-Do note that the pass includes a one day hop-on, hop off bus tour of London, so you may like to allow time to use that.
+Do note that the Pass Plus includes a one day hop-on, hop off bus tour of London, so you may like to allow time to use that.

-At the time of updating (June 2024), the London day pass costs £104 for adults and £69 for children (more on that below).
-At the other end of the scale, a 10 day London Pass is £244 for adults and £129 for kids aged 15 or under.
+At the time of writing, an adult London Pass for one day costs £79, and the London Pass Plus costs £109 for a day.
+Children’s passes cost £39 or £79 respectively (more on that below).
+At the other end of the scale, a 10 day London Pass is £194 for adults and £104 for kids aged 15 or under.
+A London Pass Plus for 10 days costs £284 for adults and £184 for kids.
 These prices are given for guidance only, and are subject to change at any time.

 As you can see from these figures alone, the pass becomes better value when you buy it for longer.
 Our top tip is to plan your London itinerary carefully before travelling – and purchasing your pass.
 You don’t want to waste money on unused days, so don’t forget to remove days for any trips you’ll take from London.

 For all the days you will spend in the city, though, we’ve found that the pass is the best way to budget for your stay.
-When you have the London Pass at your fingertips, there’s always lots to do.
+When you have the London Pass or London Pass Plus at your fingertips, there’s always lots to do.
 As well as some less famous sites and experiences to discover!

 Click here to check the current London pass price

-If you’re travelling with kids in tow, then the London Pass discount for kids is really good news.
+If you’re travelling with kids in tow, then the London Pass discounts for kids are really good news.
 Anyone under 15 pays less than an adult.

 You can buy your London Pass by clicking here.
-This takes you straight to the listing for the London Pass on the Go City website.
+This takes you straight to the listing for the London Pass on the Get Your Guide website.

 Once there, you can skip the blurb as we’ve told you all you need to know about the pass 😉 You can then choose the duration of the pass that you’d like.
 Don’t forget to exclude any days that you’ll leave London, such as for full day trips.